 The companys main interest rate risk arises from borrowings.
 Borrowings with the director are interest free.
+Since June 2015 there have been convertible notes that have an interest rate of 15%.

 Credit risk

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the company.
 The company has a strict code of credit, including obtaining agency credit information, confirming references and setting appropriate credit limits.
 The consolidated entity obtains guarantees where appropriate to mitigate credit risk.
 The maximum exposure to credit risk at the reporting date is the recognised financial assets which are recorded at the carrying amount, net of any provisions for impairment of those assets, as disclosed in the statement of financial position and notes to the financial statements.
 The company does not hold any collateral.